The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Dissecting the hypersimplex and the amplituhedron

 We now introduce some maps on plabic graphs, and recall a result of Bao and He \cite{BaoHe}.

-\begin{definition} Consider the set of reduced plabic graphs with $n-1$ boundary vertices, associated to cells of $Gr^+_{k,n-1}$.
-Let $\Ipre$ be the map which takes such a graph $G$ and adds a black lollipop at a new boundary vertex $n$, as shown in the middle graph of \cref{fig:amp}.
-Clearly the resulting graph $\Ipre(G)$ is a reduced plabic graph for a cell of $Gr^+_{k,n}$.

-Similarly, let $\Iinc$ be the map on plabic graphs for $Gr^+_{k-1,n-1}$ which modifies such a graph $G$, changing the graph locally around vertices $1, n, n-1$, as shown at the right of of \cref{fig:amp} (in physics lore it corresponds to attaching an inverse soft factor).
-It is not hard to show that (as long as $G$ does not have white fixed points at vertices $1$ or $n-1$) then $\Iinc(G)$ is a reduced plabic graph for a cell of $Gr^+_{k,n}$. \end{definition}
+\begin{definition} Let $G$ be a reduced plabic graph with $n-1$ boundary vertices, associated to a positroid cell of $Gr^{\geq 0}_{k,n-1}$.
+We define $\Ipre$ to be the map which takes $G$ and adds a black lollipop at a new boundary vertex $n$, as shown in the middle graph of \cref{fig:amp}.
+Similarly, we define $\Iinc$ to be the map on a plabic graph $G'$ for $Gr^{\geq 0}_{k-1,n-1}$ which modifies $G'$, changing the graph locally around vertices $1, n, n-1$, as shown at the right of \cref{fig:amp}. \end{definition} \begin{remark} The the resulting graph $\Ipre(G)$ is a reduced plabic graph for a cell of $Gr^{\geq 0}_{k,n}$.
+It is not hard to show that, if $G'$ does not have white fixed points at vertices $1$ or $n-1$, then $\Iinc(G')$ is a reduced plabic graph for a cell of $Gr^{\geq 0}_{k,n}$. \end{remark}

-Abusing notation slightly, we also use $\Ipre$ and $\Iinc$ to denote the corresponding maps on positroid cells, decorated permutations, $\Le$-diagrams, etc. Using \cref{def:rules} and \cref{def:oplus}, it is easy to determine the effect of $\Ipre$ and $\Iinc$ on decorated permutations and $\Le$-diagrams.
+Abusing notation slightly, we also use $\Ipre$ and $\Iinc$ to denote the corresponding maps on positroid cells and positroid polytopes, decorated permutations, etc. Using \cref{def:rules}, one can also determine the effect of $\Ipre$ and $\Iinc$ on decorated permutations (and $\Le$-diagrams).
 We leave the proof of the following lemma as an exercise.